If you are looking for an epic adventure, look no further than this Ultimate Yosemite Camping Guide!

 Terms you will want to know when you make your reservation

-RV nonelectric = campsite is best suited for RVs and trailers, generally, do not have adequate or level space to pitch a tent
+RV non-electric = campsite is best suited for RVs and trailers; generally, they do not have adequate or level space to pitch a tent

 Yosemite Valley Campgrounds

-One thing to remember when camping in Yosemite Valley is the campgrounds are at 4,000 feet.
+One thing to remember when camping in Yosemite Valley is that the campgrounds are at 4,000 feet.
 Be prepared for cool nights and warmer days.
-If you are used to being at sea level and not higher elevations make sure you drink a lot of water.
+If you're accustomed to sea level and not higher elevations, be sure to drink plenty of water.

 Upper Pines Campground